A Definition To Start With

 The Importance Of Relationship Issues

-Relationship problems almost always arise with ejaculation problems, especially if a couple wish to start a family.
-And in many cases a woman may think her man doesn’t find her attractive or arousing.
+Relationship problems almost always arise with long lasting ejaculation problems, especially if a couple wish to start a family.
+For example, in many cases a woman may think her man doesn’t find her attractive or arousing.

 So why do men take so long to come?